 - Time in transit

-If dimensions are off, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment is passing through several state lines.
-Listing the wrong dimensions or weight could even lead to the use of improper equipment, which can be dangerous and/or lead to even bigger fines.
+If the dimensions are incorrect, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment passes across several state lines.
+Listing the wrong measurements or weight could lead to improper equipment, potentially dangerous situations, or significant fines.

-Rules change for over-dimensional freight as the freight gets bigger or the carrier crosses state lines.
-The more specific information the shipper can offer to the carrier, the better.
-Over dimensional flatbed, permits are typically inexpensive but you need to ensure you have the correct ones.
+Rules change for over-dimensional freight as the freight gets more extensive or the carrier crosses state lines.
+The more specific information the shipper can offer the carrier, the better.
+Over-dimensional flatbed permits are typically inexpensive, but you need to ensure you have the correct ones.